Skip to content

 Are there any other fish species impacted by the harvest of the shrimp?

-By-Catch is one main area of concern because of the amount of small fin-fish and turtles that are in the same area as the shrimp.
-Regulation is now in place for all trawl nets to have By-Catch Reduction Devices and Turtle Excluder Devices.
-Read Woods Fisheries response to this area of concern.
+Bycatch is one main area of concern because of the number of small fin-fish and turtles that are in the same area as the shrimp.
+Regulation is now in place for all trawl nets to have Bycatch Reduction Devices and Turtle Excluder Devices.
+Read Woods Fisheries’ response to this area of concern.

 How does the fishery impact the people and community?